 Traditionally, TruGreen had been sending out more than 100 million pieces of direct mail annually during the spring and summer months.

 By integrating email, segmenting customers and streamlining the overall process, the marketing team managed to send 52% more mail in the past three years by working through this with their agency and working on the efficiencies.

-The company also reviews timing very closely and sends out direct mail pieces in alignment with weather patterns in its target regions.
-Prospects in Florida received ads as early as January, while those homeowners farther north didn’t get them until later in the year.
+The company also reviews timing very closely.
+They send out direct mail pieces in alignment with weather patterns in its target regions.
+Prospects in Florida received ads as early as January.
+Those homeowners farther north didn’t get them until later in the year.

 The company is also researching the integration process and number of touches.
 For example, a customer might get an email, then a direct mail piece, an email, then a direct mail piece.
 This gives people multiple ways to respond.
-They can call an 800 number, they can click on a link on an email and fill out a lead form or call or buy online.”
+They can call an 800 number.
+Or, they can click on a link on an email and fill out a lead form.
+They can also call or buy online.